 Benefits of probiotics for cats

-When your cat suffers with an illness, or has medical treatment for a condition, the natural balance of their gut is disrupted.
-This can cause diarrhoea and sickness and could in certain instances permanently damage your cat’s digestive system.
+When your cat suffers with an illness, or has medical treatment for a condition, the natural balance of their gut can become disrupted.
+You may experience bouts of diarrhoea and sickness.
 Probiotics will often be prescribed post problems like this to help restore your cat’s gut to its natural balance.

 Daily use of probiotics helps to support a healthy gut microbiota which helps keep your kitty happy and healthy in a number of ways.
 Here are some of the benefits of probiotics for cats…